Mehdi-Guendouz/task-manager-SQL-MongoDB/Readme.md

 **Environment Variables**

-Create a file named `.env` in the root directory (outside of version control) and add the following variables, replacing the placeholders with your actual values:
+Create a file named `.env` in the root directory of the backend directory (/Bdd-BackEnd/.env) and add the following variables, replacing the placeholders with your actual values:

 ```
 DATABASE_URL=mysql://username:password@host:port/database
 MONGODB_URL=mongodb://username:password@host:port/database
 PORT=4000
-JWT_SECRET=Bdd_project
+JWT_SECRET="secret_code"
 ```

 **Starting the Application**